 We have an infant wellness map to help you keep up with the vaccines your baby needs from ages 0-12 months.
 It’s pocket-size so you can take it with you to your baby’s doctor visits.
 To get an infant wellness map, call our Health Education Line at 800-700-3874, ext.
 5580 (TTY: Dial 711).

-You can also get up to a $100 gift card for keeping your child up to date with vaccines!
+Get gift cards totaling up to $250 by making sure your child is up to date with vaccines and checkups from ages 0-21.
 Check out our member page for more details.

 Vaccines also protect others